rinatkhaziev/wp-frontend-uploader/readme.txt

 **5 Steps to using Frontend Uploader**

-Step 1: Install the plugin.
+1. Install the plugin.
-Step 2: Insert the Frontend Uploader shortcode into a post.
+1. Insert the Frontend Uploader shortcode into a post.
 The basic form can be inserted using [fu-upload-form], please visit the FAQs for more complex forms.
-Step 3: Users submit content using the form.
+1. Users submit content using the form.
-Step 4: Go to “Manage UGC” under the “Media” tab.
+1. Go to “Manage UGC” under the “Media” tab.
 Find the media item you’d like to approve, and click “Approve.”
-Step 5: Your user generated media is live.
+1. Your user generated media is live.

 **Exploring Customizations**